Image

 Different clades of eusauropods show different specializations towards reaching higher in trees.
 Several Late Jurassic-Early Cretaceous Asian sauropods evolved extra cervical vertebrae which were proportionately very long.
 Some of these sauropods (including Late Jurassic Omeisaurus and Mamenchisaurus) seem to form a clade, Mamenchisauridae.
 Some mamenchisaurids seemed to have reached truly tremendous size.
 Tonganosaurus may be an Early Jurassic representative of this clade; Wamweracaudia of Late Jurassic Africa may be a non-Asian example (most other examples are from China or Thailand).

-A recently discovered group of eusauropods is the Turiasauria.
+One of the most successful groups of eusauropods is the Turiasauria.
 Some of these turiasaurs (such as Turiasaurus itself) evolved into tremendously large forms (rivaling various giant neosauropods).
 Initially known only from Late Jurassic European taxa, Turiasauria is now known to include taxa from the Middle Jurassic through the Early Cretaceous, and regions including North America (such as Moabosaurus), China, Madagascar, and Africa.

 NEOSAUROPODA